dotPast/XPExport/README.md

-# XPUtils
+# XPExport
-Small plugin for player XP (in russian translations planned)
+Small plugin for player XP

 ## Commands
 `/exportxp (amount/all)` - Export your XP to bottles.
 Doesn't require bottles in your inventory